khichinho/dotfiles/README.md

 # bspwm-dotfiles

-A Basic collection of dotes used for this post - https://www.reddit.com/r/unixporn/comments/ciuty9/bspwm_night_king/
+A Basic collection of dotfiles used for this post - https://www.reddit.com/r/unixporn/comments/ciuty9/bspwm_night_king/

 ## Some Details